Cancellations, Closings and Postponements

 Adams County

-• The Adams County Office of Aging has closed its main office.
+• The Adams County Office for Aging has closed its main office.
 Staffers are available by telephone or email.
+Senior centers in Adams County will remain closed through May 1.
+Boxes of frozen home-delivered meals are being delivered to home bound consumers.

 • The Adams County Farm Bureau has canceled its spring meeting scheduled for April 2.